Eastern Railway (Israel): 21st century

 Partly to alleviate congestion on the Coastal Railway as well as to increase freight capacity on the national rail network and provide rail access to a planned inland port, the government of Israel announced in 2016 plans to revive the old Eastern line at a projected cost of at least NIS 10 billion (appx.
 US$2.7 billion in 2018 dollars).
 The project involves rebuilding the railroad in the Hadera – Kfar Saba section and upgrading the existing section between Rosh HaAyin and Lod, including the construction of 30 grade separations, ten other supporting structures, and connections and flying junctions with other railroads.
 The entire route will be electrified and double-tracked, and stations will be constructed in Kokhav Ya'ir, El'ad, and Airport City business park (near the old Kafr Jinis station).
 A significant portion of the railway will be built alongside the existing Cross-Israel Highway.

 In 2018, the National Roads Company (Netivei Yisrael) began acquiring land necessary for the project.
 The awarding of construction contracts began in 2019 with actual works expected to commence in 2020 and take 6 to 7 years to complete.
 The National Roads Company is supervising the rebuilding of the defunct line from Hadera to Kfar Sava, while Israel Railways is managing the upgrading and double-tracking of the section between Rosh HaAyin and Lod.

-The section between Hadera and Rosh HaAyin is scheduled to be opened in 2025, while the start of commercial operations of the Eastern Railway in its entirety is planned for 2027.
+On May 19, 2026, Prime Minister Benjamin Netanyahu and Transport Minister Miri Regev opened the Samaria-Tayibe station outside the city of Tayibe.
+At the ceremony, they spoke of opening the entire Eastern Railway for passenger service by the end of 2026.